Gaming12846/TrollPlus/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**

-Steps to reproduce the behavior:
+1. Steps to reproduce the behavior
-1. Enter command '...'
+2. Step 2
-2. Click on '....'
+3. Step 3
-3. See error
+4. ...

 **Expected behavior**
 A clear and concise description of what you expected to happen.